microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/DevOps/D365-DevOps-Fundamentals.md

 ## Version control for solutions
 Dynamics 365 CE solutions can be version controlled using [Solution Packager](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/compress-extract-solution-file-solutionpackager).
 The tool is included as part of a Nuget package so we will need to fire up a PowerShell console to download a copy; in a future blog we will include this in our automation process, for now let's learn the basics.
 What does solution packager do?
-Essentially the tool takes our solution zip file and breaks it down into logical chunks, e.g. Entities, web resources  thel
+Essentially the tool takes our solution zip file and breaks it down into logical chunks, e.g. Entities, web resources  {{thel

 TODO
 - How to download PowerShell/other